NSF-RESUME/2023_ParSocial_OSPREY_example/README.md

 ### FuncX Endpoint Configuration

 FuncX endpoints are defined in the `fx_endpoints` entry.
 See the FuncX [Documentation](https://funcx.readthedocs.io/en/latest/) for more information on how to setup and define your own endpoints.
+As of April 19th 2023, FuncX has been added to the Globus platflorm as Globus Compute.
+See this [post](https://funcx.org/globus-compute.html), and the Globus Compute [documentation](https://globus-compute.readthedocs.io/en/latest/) for more information.

 ```yaml
 fx_endpoints: